 Take just the right amount of cash for the day

-A simple precaution is to take only the cash you’ll need each day.
-Store the rest in your room.
+A simple precaution is to take only the money you expect you’ll spend each day.
+Store the rest in your room or safe.

 Put your cash in a safe place

-Storing cash in your hotel room safe is a great option.
-If your room doesn’t have a safe, ask the front desk if you can store your cash in the hotel safe.
-(Protect yourself by getting a written receipt, if you do so).
+Many hotels offer in-room safes for guests to store cash and valuables.
+If your room doesn’t have one, ask the front desk if you can store your cash in the hotel’s safe.
+(Protect yourself by getting a written receipt, if you do so.)

 Don’t put all your eggs in one basket